Course Logistics #

 If you need help getting acquainted with any of these tools, or if you require special accommodations for any of these tools, please contact us or see our Accessibility Policy for potential solutions.

-A NINJA (short for Need Information Now?
-Just Ask!) is Olin’s equivalent of a course assistant.
-In this course, NINJAs serve a few roles, including attending class, helping facilitate in-class discussions, grading, and providing office hours to help with assignments.
+Course assistants (CAs) serve a few roles, including attending class, helping facilitate in-class discussions, grading, and providing office hours to help with assignments.
 They are essential to the smooth operation of this course, and have generously signed on to help learners in this course.